wjkaufman/bequester/log.md

 # Log

+### 2019-02-02

+Things to think about:

+- Make a bequests component for all bequests?
+Or just one?
+- Also go back and check out messageServices at some point...

 ### 2019-02-01

 Looking at the [Angular tutorial for heroes](https://angular.io/tutorial/toh-pt1), seems pretty helpful.
 I'll start remembering at some point I'm sure...